 They digest quickly in your body, so they don’t satisfy your hunger for as long a period of time as whole carbs do.
 They also tend to be higher on the glycemic index, which means their quicker digestion and absorption causes a rapid rise or “spike” in your blood sugar level, leading to the subsequent crash that can trigger hunger or cravings for more carb-heavy foods.
 Some of us may already be familiar with this “blood sugar rollercoaster” effect caused by refined carbs.

 So to wrap up, here’s a general rule to follow: Choose carbohydrates in their natural, fiber-rich form over that have been heavily refined and stripped of their fiber.

 To help make these guidelines (and your grocery shopping) easier, we’ve put together a quick reference guide to our favorite whole carbs, along with a list of the refined carbs you should definitely avoid.
-In Phase 3 of the South Beach Diet, you can have these refined carbs in limited quantities if you choose, but for overall health and wellness, we recommend you stick with the “good” carbs.
+In the maintenance phase of the South Beach Diet, you can have these refined carbs in limited quantities if you choose, but for overall health and wellness, we recommend you stick with the “good” carbs.

 TOP 10 GOOD CARBS

 - Vegetables (every color, type, shape and size!)

 - Brown rice

 - Sugary cereals

 - Ice cream